Satire VI

 The text of the poem is not quite certain.
 In particular, E.O.
 Winstedt in 1899 discovered in the Bodleian Library in Oxford in an eleventh-century or early 12th-century manuscript an additional 36 lines (34 placed after line 366 of the satire, and two more after line 373).
 The authenticity of these lines (which contain the famous quis custodiet passage above) has been debated, although in the opinion of one scholar, they are "fully worthy of Juvenal".
 In most modern texts the 34 lines are usually printed after line 345.
 There is a partial duplication between O30-O34 and 346–348.

 The themes of the poem

-The author commences Satire VI by contrasting woman of the distant past with the kind of modern Roman women seen in the poems of Catullus and Propertius:
+The author commences Satire VI by contrasting women of the distant past with the kind of modern Roman women seen in the poems of Catullus and Propertius: